frisbeefish/nimblerx-gmail/README.md

 # nimblerx-gmail
-This is a ES6, ReactJS, Gmail API web app that lets you read your inbox and compose emails.
-This is just a toy.
+This is a Node.js, ES6, ReactJS, Gmail API web app that lets you read your inbox and compose emails.
+Node is just there to serve up the page.
+All of the logic is in the JavaScript/React client-side code.
+(Caveat: This is just a toy.)

 ## Features